fengliplatform/fengliplatform.github.io/_posts/2017-12-23-Mongodb-UCSD.md

 Also another way
 ![location null 2](/images/ucsd-mongodb/location2.png)

-### Quesion 2, How many people have more followers than friends?
+### Question 2, How many people have more followers than friends?
 ![followers-friends](/images/ucsd-mongodb/followers-friends.png)

 ### Question 3, Return text of tweets which have the string "http://" ?